beyond-sharepoint/sp-angular-webpack/README.md

 ```

 ##### Build and Deploy HostWebProxy
 Now, let's deploy the proxy file that enables cross-domain communication to your app.
-This proxy file is a small >15kb file that lives within
+This proxy file is a small <15kb file that lives within
 any document library on your SharePoint tenant or on-prem installation.

-If you're deploying to SharePoint Online, the starter comes with a npm run script that facilitates this and automatically uses the
+If you're deploying to SharePoint Online, the starter comes with a npm run script that automates deployment and automatically uses the
 proxyUrl you specified in the configuration above.
 You'll be prompted for your SharePoint Online credentials.

 ``` bash
 $ npm run deploy-proxy-spo
 ```

-If you're deploying to an on-prem SharePoint farm (or you'd like to perform this step manually),
+If you're deploying to an on-prem SharePoint farm (or you'd like to perform this step manually on SPO),
 you can also build the proxy and simply drag and drop it into the target document library.

 ``` bash